Frequently asked questions

 How do I get started?

-You can visit the For Businesses page to see how it works and send an enquiry.
+You can visit the For Businesses page to see how it works and make contact.
 We’ll ask for basic details about the site and the sort of cover you’re looking for, then confirm availability and price before anything is booked.

 For Sentinels